Saul: Battle of Gilboa and the death of King Saul

-The Philistines make war again, assembling at Shunem, and Saul leads his army to face them at Mount Gilboa.
-Before the battle he goes to consult a medium or witch at Endor.
-The medium, unaware of his identity, reminds him that the king has made witchcraft a capital offence, but he assures her that Saul will not harm her.
-She conjures a spirit which appears to be the prophet Samuel, and tells him that God has fully rejected him, will no longer hear his prayers, has given the kingdom to David and that the next day he will lose both the battle and his life.
-Saul collapses in fear, and the medium restores him with food in anticipation of the next day's battle.
+The Philistines went to war again, assembling at Shunem, and Saul led his army to face them at Mount Gilboa.
+Before the battle, he went to the village of Endor to consult a spirit medium.
+Unaware of his identity, the medium reminded him that the king had made witchcraft a capital offence.
+After he assured her that Saul would not harm her, she conjured a spirit which appeared to be that of the prophet Samuel.
+The spirit told him that God had fully rejected him, would no longer hear his prayers, had given the kingdom to David, and that the next day he would lose both the battle and his life.
+Saul collapsed in fear, and the medium restored him with food, anticipating the next day's battle.

-Saul's death is described by the narrator (and also in 1 Chronicles 10) but a conflicting account is given by a young Amalekite.
-The defeated Israelites flee from the enemy and Saul asks his armour bearer to kill him, but the armour bearer refuses because he is too scared, and so Saul falls upon his own sword.
-But the Amalekite tells David he found Saul leaning on his spear after the battle and delivered the coup de grâce then took the Saul's crown and armband.
-David has the Amalekite put to death, advancing the theme that David will never kill the Lord's anointed king (cf. 1 Samuel 24, 26).
+Saul's death is described in 1 Samuel 31, and also in 1 Chronicles 10.
+As the defeated Israelites fled from the enemy, Saul asked his armour-bearer to kill him.
+After his request was refused, Saul fell upon his own sword.
+A conflicting account is given in 2 Samuel, in which an Amalekite tells David he found Saul leaning on his spear after the battle and delivered the coup de grâce before taking Saul's crown and armband.
+David had the Amalekite put to death, advancing the theme that he would never kill the Lord's anointed king.